ncoop57/fast_trees/README.md

 - [x] Add ability to grab method parameters
 - [ ] Add separation between parsing methods vs classes
 - [ ] Add ability to get all methods in a class
+- [ ] add ability to get all instance variables in a class
 - [ ] Add more languages